-Signatory organisations will ensure that their purpose and processes are shaped by stakeholders and that their work is open to review and comment by partners and participants alike.
-In all instances those directly affected by aid and development activities are considered the primary stakeholders and their views afforded the highest priority.
+Signatory organisations will ensure that their purpose and processes are shaped by stakeholders and that their work is open to review and comment by partners and participants alike, particularly as informed by the localisation agenda In all instances those directly affected by aid and development activities are considered the primary stakeholders and their views afforded the highest priority.

-- 1. Signatory organisations will prioritise accountability to local people and those directly affected by aid and development activities, prioritising their needs and rights with specific reference to gender, age, disability and other identified vulnerabilities. - 2.
-Signatory organisations will seek the genuine, informed, consensual participation of local people and their representatives in aid and development activities, ensuring that they have the opportunity to authentically contribute to the design, implementation, monitoring and evaluation of these activities. - 3.
+- 1. Signatory organisations will prioritise accountability to local people and those directly affected by aid and development activities, particularly as informed by the localisation agenda, prioritising their needs and rights with specific reference to gender, age, disability and other identified vulnerabilities. - 2.
+Signatory organisations will seek the genuine, informed, consensual participation of local people and their representatives in aid and development activities, ensuring that they have the opportunity to authentically contribute to the design, implementation, monitoring, evaluation, research and learning of and from these activities. - 3.
 Signatory organisations will analyse the needs and expectations of key stakeholders in all aid and development activities, pursuing informed and balanced accountability to each.